ArtyMcLabin/qStringPaint/README.md

     QStringPaint(str2p, "REDCODE"); //kaki is red now

     QString imNotGonnaChange = "kaki";
-    QString imGoingThen = QStringPaint(imNotGonnaChange, REDCODE); //imNotGonnaChange is still just a black kaki.
+    QString imGoingThen = QStringPaint(imNotGonnaChange, REDCODE);

+    //imNotGonnaChange is still just a black kaki.
-    //imGoingThen is a parsed html code containing the word kaki, and //surrounded by red color style. good luck using :>
+    //imGoingThen is a parsed html code containing the word kaki, and surrounded by red color style.

+good luck using :>